kion-dgl/Dash-Texture-Viewer/README.md

 are included in the "tools" folder if you want to port the functionality to another language / libary combination.

-The code for the user interface is included in the "src" folder.
-A number is kept for each version of the code.
-So "00", is the eariliest version, "36" or later is the last version.
-As this was my first attempt at making a general purpose GTK application I separated out all of the steps as a reference for how the UI was tested and built.

 ### Building the Code

 Not sure how to build this on Windows or Mac, nor do I intend to release a binary,